toge/perf-cpp/docs/sampling.md

 Especially for sampling memory addresses, latency, and data source, the perf subsystem needs specific events as triggers.
 On Intel, the `perf list` command reports these triggers as "*Supports address when precise*".

-*perf-cpp*  will discover `mem-loads` and `mem-stores` events when running on Intel hardware that supports sampling for memory
+*perf-cpp*  will discover `mem-loads` and `mem-stores` events when running on Intel hardware that supports sampling for memory.

 Additionally, memory sampling typically requires a [precision](#precision) setting of at least `perf::Precision::RequestZeroSkid`.

+#### Before Sapphire Rapids
+From our experience, Intel's Cascade Lake architecture (and earlier architectures) only reports latency and source for memory loads, not stores – this changes from Sapphire Rapids.

 #### Sapphire Rapids
 To use weight-sampling on Intel's Sapphire Rapids architecture, the perf subsystem needs an auxiliary counter to be added to the group, before the first "real" counter is added (see [this commit](https://lore.kernel.org/lkml/1612296553-21962-3-git-send-email-kan.liang@linux.intel.com/)).
 *perf-cpp*  will define this counter, you only need to add it accordingly.